GoInterject/GoInterject.github.io/wGetStarted/L-Create-Dropdowns.md

 ![](/images/L-Create-Dropdowns/05.png)

-**Note:** A named range is used here so that upon the movement of formula, the hyperlink that is created later on will always reference the cell with the jDropdown() formula in it.
+**Note:** A named range is used here so that upon the movement of the formula, the hyperlink that is created later will still reference the cell with the jDropdown() formula.
 <br>

 ### Creating the Formula